-While on sabbatical in Tanzania, Levison became interested in connections between environmental sustainability, livelihoods, and the time use of children, women, and men.
-In 2011, she piloted a study in Kondoa, Tanzania, examining connections between youth’s chores and schooling, on the one hand, and environmental degradation on the other hand.
+Much of Levison’s research has focused on the work (both labor force and "chores") and schooling of children in low-income countries, typically via quantitative analysis of survey data; more recent projects also include qualitative approaches.
+While on sabbatical in Tanzania, Levison became interested in connections between environmental sustainability, livelihoods, and children’s time use.
+In 2011, she and collaborators piloted a study in Kondoa, Tanzania, examining connections between youth’s chores and schooling, on the one hand, and environmental degradation on the other hand.

 Animating Children’s Views (ACV)is the current project of Levison and doctoral student collaborator Anna Bolgrien.
 It develops a methodology to implement Article 12 of the United Nations Convention of the Rights of the Child in the Global South, which states that children should be listened to on matters that concern them.

 Levison is co-investigator on the IPUMS-International project, which is dedicated to collecting, preserving, harmonizing, and distributing census data from around the world to researchers, absolutely free, from www.ipums.org

 PhD in Economics (University of Michigan, 1991)

 BA in Economics (Smith College, 1982)

 DeGraff, D. S., Levison, D. & Dungumaro, E. (2017).
 Environmental Chores, Household Time Use and Gender: A Case Study from Rural Tanzania.
 In Gender and Time Use in a Global Context: The Economics of Employment and Unpaid Labor 407-434).
 Palgrave MacMillan: New York, NY United States

 Assaad, R. & Levison, D. (2017).
 Facing the Global Challenge of Youth Employment.
 In Did the Millennium Development Goals Work?
 Meeting Future Challenges with Past Lessons 151-189).
 Policy Press: Bristol United Kingdom